sh-kartik18/Dynamic-Pricing-for-Urban-Parking-Lots/README.md

 5. **Pricing Calculation**: Using the formula above
 6. **Export/Plotting**: Saved to JSONL and visualized using Bokeh

+## 📈 Results & Inference
+- **Goal**: Adjust the parking price based on daily variations in occupancy.
+- **Observation**: The plotted price fluctuates across days for each lot, depending on the difference between maximum and minimum occupancy rates.
+- **Inference**: Lots with high variation in occupancy see greater pricing adjustments, reflecting dynamic demand.
+This model ensures basic responsiveness without overcomplicating the logic.

 ## ⚡ Model 2: Demand-Based Dynamic Pricing

 This model adjusts parking prices based on **real-world demand factors** that affect parking pressure in urban areas.
 It provides a more responsive pricing scheme than the baseline.